Home ยป Mains ยป Stuffed Pepper Skillet

 You’re going to love this stuffed pepper skillet because

-• it comes together in about 30 minutes
+• it’s fast, coming together in about 30 minutes.

-• the flavour is well loved by all (kid approved!)
+• the flavours are loved by all (kid approved!).

 Ingredients

-• Long-grain white rice – 1 cup, rinsed briefly.
+• Long-grain white rice – rinsed briefly to remove excess starch.
 Any variety should work, but I like to use jasmine.

 • Chopped fresh parsley – optional garnish